omthakur1224/B-21/StoryBoard/storybook/README.md

 * Buttons callbacks are logged into the Actions tab.
 Click to try it.
 * Buttons arguments are dynamically editable in the Controls tab.
 Adjust the controls

+## Edit a story

+Storybook makes it easy to work on one component in one state (AKA a story) at a time.
+When you edit the Button code or stories, Storybook will instantly re-render in the browser.
+No need to refresh manually.

+Update the label of the Primary story, then see your change in Storybook.
 <!--
 ![Link] (https://storybook.js.org/db8564b68cb4c974dc1f7b8834cfb4ee/example-button-hot-module-reload-optimized.mp4) -->